 If taken in an online format, the GED exam costs $36 per subtest as well ($144 overall).
 You should, however, count the cost of four GED Ready tests ($28) as well, totaling $172.

-For each of the four GED subtests, there’s a GED Ready practice test that is available from GED.com at $6.99 each.
-To qualify for inline testing, the students must first reach passing scores (in the “green” range) on the GED Ready official practice tests.
+For each of the four GED subtests, there’s a GED Ready practice test available from GED.com for $6.99 each.
+To qualify for inline testing, students must first reach passing scores (in the “green” range) on the GED Ready official practice tests.

 When they sign up for Onsego’s Advantage plans, students will get four GED Ready tests for free!